corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/cordapps/writing-a-cordapp.md

 * Library CorDapps.
 These only contain contracts and states in a single module.
 * CorDapps with multiple sets of contracts and states that **do not** depend on each other.
-Place each independent set of contracts and states in a its own module to reduce transaction size.
+Place each independent set of contracts and states in its own module to reduce transaction size.
 * CorDapps with multiple sets of contracts and states that **do** depend on each other.
-Keep them all of the contracts and states in the same module, or create separate modules for each set which depend on each other.
+Keep all of the contracts and states in the same module, or create separate modules for each set which depend on each other.